 The exam is taken by all PhD and degree-seeking Postdoctoral students.

 Students take the breadth exam in their second year in the program.
 The exam is offered once per year in January.
 Retake exams take place in May.

 The breadth exam comprises two parts: a written portion, followed by an oral portion.
 Students are not given intermediate feedback between the written and oral components of the exam.
 The exam is on a pass/retake basis.
 The pass/retake decision is made after both the written and oral components of the exam are completed.

 If the outcome is Retake, the retake exam comprises a 1-hour oral portion only, where the students are asked questions targeting their knowledge fund and their reasoning and synthesis skills across the field of biomedical informatics.
 The retake exam is on a pass/fail basis.
 Students can re-take the exam once only.

 The 3-hour timed written exam will require responses that demonstrate synthesis and reasoning across core courses.
 The expectation is that trainees draw on their broad knowledge of the field of informatics when answering the questions and provide detailed answers.
-Students will be provided with 6 questions.
-They must answer 4 out of 6 questions, out of which some may be required.
+Students must answer three out of four questions.
+Of the three questions, some may be required.

 Within approximately 30 days of the written exam, students will meet with faculty examiners for the oral component of the exam.
 The oral component is estimated to take 30 minutes.
 Students will be asked additional knowledge-fund questions or for clarification on their written responses.
 While the written portion emphasizes complete and detailed answers, the oral portion favors succinct and direct responses.

 Students who retake the exam are encouraged to follow the oral examiners’ feedback to help them prepare.